b-lab-nl/DutchDesignBot/README.md

     ...
 ```

-Then install the dependencies and start the services with
+Then install the dependencies and, for the local testing, start the services with
 ```bash
 poetry install